bandframework/bandframework/resources/dev_guide/component-sunsetting-proc.rst

 ===============
 The main purpose of this document is to provide guidance to BAND software authors who wish to cease maintaining their code.

-The sunsetting process has two main goals:
+**The sunsetting process has two main goals:**
- 1. To limit incorrect usage of the package by explicitly communicating that the package will no longer be maintained via all means that users might find the package
+ 1. To limit incorrect usage of the package by explicitly communicating–by all means through which users might find the package–that the package will no longer be maintained.
  2. To clearly communicate in official BAND framework documentation that the package to sunset was a part of the framework but is no longer maintained.

 As an example of satisfying the first goal, consider a development team that no longer plans to maintain their Python package, which is publicly available on PyPI.
 Some sensible steps to communicate responsibly and effectively with the user community are to